 For each RHCS node we have 2 x 28 physical cores, with Hyper Threading this gives us a total of 112 vCPUs, we divided the number of vCPUs between the RHCS services as well as reserving a few for the OS.
 As such, we allocated 8 vCPUs to the OS and 3 vCPUs each for Ceph Monitor and Manager containers.
 For each Ceph OSD container we set the limit of 7 vCPUs.
 Since we had 7 NVMe devices per node, in order to fully utilize the NVMe device, each device was configured (partitioned) to host 2 Ceph OSDs.
 So the final calculation looks like 7 vCPUs/OSD * 7 NVMe devices * 2 OSDs per device = 98 vCPUs were allocated to Ceph OSDs per node.
 If we add 3 vCPUs for MON, 3 vCPUs for MGR and 8 vCPUs for the OS we reached 112 vCPUs i.e reaching full subscription of the physical CPUs.

-Table 3 : Ceph Container resource allocation
+_Table 3 : Ceph Container resource allocatio_n

 FIO the industry standard tool for synthetic benchmarking was used to exercise Ceph block storage.
 It provides a librbd module to run tests against RBD volumes.
 We have used different number of volumes per client node depending on what we wanted to achieve in each test, we have mainly used these two combinations: